WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 ### Structure

-How CSS is structured during those first days of a front-end build has a direct impact on its maintainability and scalability, so it's important that we structure our CSS in such a way that developers 6 months down the line can quickly jump on board and start being productive straight away.
+How your component-driven CSS is structured during those first days of a front-end build has a direct impact on its maintainability and scalability, so it's important that we structure our CSS in such a way that developers 6 months down the line can quickly jump on board and start being productive straight away.

 We're going to be using an ever so slightly tweaked version of a CSS methodology called ITCSS (Inverted Triangle CSS).
 Quoting a [post](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) on the subject: